-IPMI, abbreviated for Intelligent Platform Management Interface, is the interfaces to "intelligent" hardware used to monitor a server's physical health characteristics, such as processor and system temperatures, fans speed and voltage levels.
-These capabilities provide information that enables system management and recovery in which drive down the total cost of ownership (TCO).
+Intelligent Platform Management Interface (IPMI), is the interface to "intelligent" hardware used to monitor a server's physical health characteristics, such as processor and system temperatures, fans speed and voltage levels.
+These capabilities provide information that enables system management and recovery which drive down the total cost of ownership (TCO).

-Since IPMI communicates over LAN, IPMI enabled servers can be managed remotely from any location.
+Since IPMI communicates over the network, IPMI enabled servers can be managed remotely from any location.
 IPMI provides vital administrative tasks including: